katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 ---
-title: "Using Docker with the CMS open data - NB: update in progess"
+title: "Using Docker with the CMS open data"
 teaching: Self-guided
 exercises: 40 min
 questions: